-The Netherlands Cancer Institute is more than just a hospital: we have approximately 700 scientific researchers at our institute working towards improvements in cancer treatment.
+The Netherlands Cancer Institute is more than just a hospital: approximately 700 scientific researchers at our institute are working towards improvements in cancer treatment.
 These scientists develop and test new drugs, monitor their effects on tumors, try to find the proper doses, and keep a close eye on the potential side effects.
-Our researchers are permanently involved in the development of improvements in diagnostics, refinements of our surgery techniques, and new ways of delivering radiation.
-Thanks to their efforts, we can have an increasingly firmer grip on cancer.
-Your practicing physician – at the NKI or at another hospital – may invite you to consider participating in one of our trials, or you may want to ask your physician about your options.
-We can’t predict what your experience with the clinical trial will be like.
-The treatment’s effects on your illness depend on many factors.
-Your physician will discuss your personal situation with you.
+Our researchers are permanently involved in the development of improvements in diagnostics, refinements of our surgery techniques, and new ways to deliver radiation.
+Because of their efforts, we can increase our grip on cancer.
+Your practicing physician – at the NKI or at another hospital – may ask you to consider participating in one of our trials, or you may want to ask your physician about your options.
+We cannot predict what your experience with the clinical trial will be like.
+The treatment’s effects on your illness will depend on various factors.
+Your physician can discuss your personal situation with you.

 450Within the Nederlands Cancer Institute there's an average of about 450 clinical studies.